KoskinenTimo/koodihaaste22/README.md

 App is not hosted but it can be started as follows from the root of project:

-Backend =>
-cd api && ./gradlew bootRun
+Backend => cd api && ./gradlew bootRun
-OR
-docker run -p 8080:8080 solidabis/koodihaaste22:latest

 Frontend => cd client && npm i && npm run build && npm i -g serve && serve -s build